 “It is crucial to get an accurate view of how boaters are behaving when preparing or getting on the water and how they feel about wearing life jackets,” said Rachel Johnson, executive director of the National Safe Boating Council.
-“The survey reinforces the importance of the Wear It! campaign’s educational efforts on new, comfortable styles of life jackets, including inflatable life jackets.”
+“The survey reinforces the importance of the North American Safe Boating Campaign’s educational efforts on new, comfortable styles of life jackets, including inflatable life jackets.”

 Some participants said boating safety education (23 percent) and hearing or seeing reminders (29 percent) to wear a life jacket might motivate others to wear life jackets.